-The Traffic Signal shop maintains 250 signalized intersections in a 600 sq. mi. area surrounding, but not including Baltimore City.
+The Traffic Signal shop maintains 250 signalized intersections in a 600 square mile area surrounding, but not including Baltimore City.
 Baltimore County has 11 arterial signal systems coordinating 100 intersections.
 The signal systems are equipped with telephone interconnects and modems.
 The interconnects allow maintenance staff to graphically view the operation of each intersection to determine if it is operating properly.
-Examples of arterial systems are York Rd., Joppa Rd. and Merritt Blvd.
+Examples of arterial systems are York Road, Joppa Road and Merritt Boulevard.
 The remainder of the signals operate independently.

 - Constructs new signals and modify existing signals when functional changes are required.